MFlowCode/MFC/README.md

 # Testing MFC

-To run MFC's test suite, simply run `./mfc.sh --test`.
+To run MFC's test suite, simply run `./mfc.sh test`.
 It will generate and run test cases, to compare their output to that of previous runs from versions of MFC considered to be accurate. *golden files*, stored in the `tests/` directory contain this data, by aggregating `.dat` files generated when running MFC.
 A test is considered passing within a very small margin of error, to maintain a high level of stability and accuracy across versions of MFC.

 Adding a new test case is as simple as modifying [bootstrap/internal/test.py](bootstrap/internal/test.py), and selecting which parameters you want to vary from the base case.
-Then run `./mfc.sh --test -g|--generate` to generate new golden files.
+Then run `./mfc.sh test -g|--generate` to generate new golden files.
 Please make sure that these files are generated with accurate data.

 If you want to only run certain tests, you can pass the argument `-o` (`--only`) along with the associated test ID or hash:
 - **Test ID:** It is the execution order of a test.
 The first test is `#1`, the next one is `#2`, and so on.
 If a test is added or removed, it could modify the test IDs of all tests executed after it.